is4tomj/is4tomj-hugo/content/posts/0004-004-sets-iteration.md

 ```

-## Iterative blocks
+## Iteration

-Iterating over a plurality of things leads to tricky claim language.
+Iterating over a set leads to tricky claim language.
 When iterating over a set is required, perform the iteration with an iterative block.
 The following is an example of an iterative block that performs two actions on each object in a set:

 ``` claim
 for each thing among a plurality of things: